 After soaking your feet, add antibiotic ointments on your infected toe to decrease redness, swelling, and pain.
 Apply 2 to 4 times a day as well.
 Consult a specialist to prescribe one for you.

 Getting the wrong shoe size can be hazardous to your big toes.
 If you don’t know your proper size, measure your feet and get the right size to save your toes from pain.

 Some people go for bigger shoe sizes, and that’s okay too.
 Bigger shoes allow you to wiggle your toes and add space away from your shoes’ tips to ward off tight pressings.
-If you wear size 39 (US 7) instead of 37 (US 5.5) and size 46 (US 12) instead of 44 (US 10), your big toe can scream “HALLELUJAH!” instead of “OUCH!”.
+Your big toe can scream “HALLELUJAH!” instead of “OUCH!”.

-Don’t only think about shoe sizes and spaces.
-Think about your shoes too.
-Wearing shoes not designed for your foot type can worsen your toes’ conditions.
-Take the wet test to wear the appropriate shoes needed for your feet.
+Don’t only think about shoe sizes.
+Think about the shape of your foot and the type of shoes you are wearing.
+Wearing shoes that are not designed for your foot type can worsen your toes’ conditions.
+Take the wet test to know the appropriate shoes needed for your feet.

 5. Thermal socks help soothe ingrown toenails